Contractor Safety Management

-SMU seeks to engage contractors who dedicate themselves each day to maintaining an accident-free work place.
-Personal safety and regulatory compliance is a Value at SMU.
-There is never an acceptable reason for compromising safety.
-SMU is committed to achieving full compliance with all federal, state, and local regulations, as well as SMU University wide policy and standards.
-These standards apply to all contractors, service providers, and vendors.
-These standards are not intended to be inclusive of all local, state, and federal laws and regulations that Contractors are obligated to comply with.
+SMU seeks to engage contractors who dedicate themselves each day to maintaining an accident-free workplace.
+SMU is committed to achieving full compliance with all federal, state, and local regulations and university-wide policies and standards.
+These standards apply to all contractors, service providers, and vendors- they are not intended to be inclusive of all local, state, and federal laws and regulations that Contractors are obligated to comply with.